Powerlearnproject/se-day1-assignment-Lukembogo-dot/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engeneering is the structured method of creating, testing, deploying, and maintaining software applications.It ensures efficiency, consistency, scalability, and maintainability in software development by applying engineering concepts.
+Importance.
+Software engineering plays a crucial role in the technology industry by enabling the creation of reliable, scalable, and innovative software solutions that meet user needs.
+Boosts Efficiency: Methodologies for structured development, such as Agile, DevOps, and Scrum, increase output and optimise processes.
+Drives Innovation: The foundation of cutting-edge technologies like blockchain, artificial intelligence, and the Internet of Things, software engineering is influencing the direction of technology.
+Improves Security: By incorporating cybersecurity best practices into software engineering, data and systems are shielded from risks.
+Lowers Costs & Risks: Adhering to best practices lowers maintenance expenses, minimises software malfunctions, and guarantees long-term viability.

 Identify and describe at least three key milestones in the evolution of software engineering.
+The birth of programming languages (such as C and Fortran), the discipline of software engineering's formation in the 1960s, the introduction of structured programming in the 1970s, and the emergence of agile approaches in the 2000s are some of the significant events.
+Breakdown
+Programming Language Development (1950s–1970s) - Software development began with early languages like C (1972) and Fortran (1957).
+One of the earliest high-level programming languages was Fortran, which made coding easier for people.
+Strong low-level programming features were introduced by C, which had an impact on following languages like Python and C++.
+The discipline of software engineering was established in the (1960s) - Software engineering was officially recognised as a field during the 1968 NATO Software Engineering Conference.
+This was a reaction to the software crisis, in which unsuccessful projects were caused by subpar software development techniques.
+It encouraged software lifecycle management and structured approaches.

 List and briefly explain the phases of the Software Development Life Cycle.